kclowes/gschool-blog/source/2014-04-06-A-Softer-Post:-This-Week-in-gSchool.md

 ---
-title: A Softer Post: This week in gSchool
+title: A Softer Post- This week in gSchool
 date: 2014-04-06
 ---